Prefinery Security Policy

 - We have implemented a formal procedure for security events.

-- When security events are detected notified immediately and our phones are paged in order to rapidly address the event.
+- When security events are detected we are notified immediately and our phones are paged in order to rapidly address the event.

 - After a security event is fixed we write up a post-mortem analysis.